The cousin to Fake Brit

 - 2010 gangster flick Perrier's Bounty has Jim Broadbent as Cillian Murphy's father.
 In the same film Jodie Whittaker is an odd semi-example: she keeps her native accent so (presumably) her character is English, but since her nationality is never addressed and since nothing about the character is specifically English it seems likely the role was originally written as Irish but Whittaker couldn't manage an Irish accent.

 - Brad Pitt has played Irish characters in two films, as well as some Irish-American characters.
 He is a Northern Irish terrorist in The Devil's Own, and an Irish Traveller in Snatch.
-He does quite well on the accent test: most people think his accent in Snatch is pretty good, and while opinion is more divided about his Belfast accent in The Devil's Own, a lot of people think he definitely avoids going to Oireland even if he fell short.
+He does quite well on the accent test: most people think his accent in Snatch is pretty good, and while opinion is more divided about his Belfast accent in The Devil's Own, a lot of people think he definitely avoids Oireland level even if he fell short.

 - His accent in Snatch was good because you couldn't understand a word without subtitles.
 Some translators even gave up on several of his phrases.
 This is lampshaded by Jason Statham's character, who claims the unrecognizable speech is deliberate among the "pikeys."